 Chou R, Peterson K, Helfand M. Comparative efficacy and safety of skeletal muscle relaxants for spasticity and musculoskeletal conditions: a systematic review.
 J Pain Symptom Manage 2004; 28: 140-75.
 PubMed Citation (Thorough review of the pharmacology, efficacy and side effects of the muscle relaxants).

 Toth PP, Urtis J. Commonly used muscle relaxant therapies for acute low back pain: a review of carisoprodol, cyclobenzaprine hydrochloride, and metaxalone.
 Clin Ther 2004; 26: 1355-67.
-PubMed Citation (A review of safety and efficacy of muscle relaxants which states "Although rare instances of hepatic enzyme elevation and anemia have been reported [with metaxalone], this association appears to be based on a false-positive hepatic assay using the cephalin flocculation test.").
+PubMed Citation (A review of safety and efficacy of muscle relaxants including cyclobenzaprine states that its common side effects include somnolence, dry mouth, fatigue, and headache; no mention of liver injury or ALT elevations).

 Chalasani N, Fontana RJ, Bonkovsky HL, Watkins PB, Davern T, Serrano J, Yang H, Rochon J; Drug Induced Liver Injury Network (DILIN).
 Causes, clinical features, and outcomes from a prospective study of drug-induced liver injury in the United States.
 Gastroenterology 2008; 135: 1924-34.
-PubMed Citation.
-(Among 300 cases of drug-induced liver disease in the U.S. collected from 2004 to 2008, one was attributed to chlorzoxazone).
+PubMed Citation (Among 300 cases of drug induced liver disease in the US collected from 2004 to 2008, one was attributed to chlorzoxazone, but none to cyclobenzaprine).